 Construction of a Ultrananocrystalline Diamond Based Cold Cathode Arrays for a Flat-Panel X-Ray Source

-E. J. Grant et al., "Construction of a Ultrananocrystalline Diamond Based Cold Cathode Arrays for a Flat-Panel X-Ray Source," Proceedings of SPIE - The International Society for Optical Engineering, SPIE, Jan 2013.
+E. J. Grant et al., "Construction of a Ultrananocrystalline Diamond Based Cold Cathode Arrays for a Flat-Panel X-Ray Source," Proceedings of SPIE - The International Society for Optical Engineering, vol. 8709, SPIE, Jan 2013.

 Detection and Sensing of Mines, Explosive Objects, and Obscured Targets XVIII